EvictionLab/eviction-lab-website/content/updates/research/ets-report-2023/index.md

 To capture that variation, we display changes in eviction filings for each of the cities in the ETS in Figure 2.
 Specifically, we plot filings relative to historical, pre-pandemic average in each city for both 2022 and 2023, with an arrow indicating the direction and scale of the year-over-year change.
 Cities are aligned from top to bottom based on 2023 filings relative to historical average; cities with the highest relative filings are at the top of the graph.

-Of the 32 cities where we have complete data coverage, 25 saw an increase in eviction filings between 2022 and 2023.
-This proportional increase was largest in the Twin Cities of Minneapolis and St. Paul, MN, where landlords filed 13,431 cases in 2023, up from 11,178 cases the year before.
-We observed similarly large increases in Phoenix, Providence, and Albuquerque.
+Of the 34 cities where we have complete data coverage, 27 saw an increase in eviction filings between 2022 and 2023.
+This proportional increase was largest in the Twin Cities of Minneapolis and St. Paul, MN, where landlords filed 14,184 cases in 2023, up from 11,545 cases the year before.
+We observed similarly large increases in Phoenix, Providence, and Kansas City.

 {{% arrow-chart
   id="fig2"